maygnificent/story-prompt/README.md

 Room for Improvement:

-    - Instead of taking in a CLI input, reading from JSON file
+    - Instead of taking in CLI input, read from JSON file
     - Turn 'record.txt' to a JSON file
     - Importing NLTK library to check inputs are actual adjectives and nouns